zemscky/diplom-shop/README.md

     - Docker image
 ---
 ## Run
-**To run you need:**
+**To run the app please:**
-- Clone project to development environment
+- Clone project to development environment (e.g. IntelliJ IDEA)
-- Write properties in a file **[application.properties](src/main/resources/application.properties)**
+- Specify properties in this file (path to your database) **[application.properties](src/main/resources/application.properties)**
 - Run **[Docker](https://www.docker.com)**
 - Run **[Docker image](https://drive.google.com/file/d/1UZTpeTAQpC4ANkHEFAGK2yjTFzZhXLPz/view)**
 - Run method **main** in file **[HomeworkApplication.java](src/main/java/ru/skypro/homework/HomeworkApplication.java)**

-After completing all the steps, the site will be available at the link http://localhost:3000 and Swagger by [link](http://localhost:8080/swagger-ui/index.html#).
+After completing all the steps, the website will be available at http://localhost:3000 and Swagger by [link](http://localhost:8080/swagger-ui/index.html#).

 ___
 ## Demonstration of the work of the backend part of the site in Java: